barryllium/WWDC-session-notes/2024/Keynote.md

 * New professional video workflow available in the fall
 * Apple Immersive Video
     * Partnered with Blackmagicdesign to build a new production workflow to create these
-    * Availalbe later this year
+    * Available later this year
 * Coming to 8 new countries this summer

 ### **iOS**